vkrivcov/jpm-super-simple-stocks/README.md

 2. Enter cloned project directory cd jpm-super-simple-stocks

-3. Package the project using mvn (unit tests will be automatically invokded, but you can run them separately using "mvn test" command) mvn clean package
+3. Package the project using mvn (unit tests will be automatically invoked, but you can run them separately using "mvn test" command) mvn clean package

 4. Run the Super Simple Stocks Emulator application